9ae/ace/characters/zaki/index.md

 Let them be their own worse enemy.

 ---
+## Theme

+### Revenge

+When is taking justice in your own hands justifyable?
+- secular: when the legal system fails to protect you
+- religious: will neeed something along the concept on karma to assure people, that justice will be served. @world/religion

+---
 ## Goals

 > Holding on to anger is like drinking poison and expecting the other person to die